ScottTodd/iree/experimental/web/testing/README.md

 * The [`index_template.html`](index_template.html) webpage absorbs that list of hyperlinks and runs them in an `<iframe>`

-## Automated testing with npm, Karma, etc.
+## Web specific testing with npm, Karma, etc.

 TODO(scotttodd): elaborate on docs